LTUC/amman-dotnet-401d2/Labs/Day12/README.md

 ### Requirements
-- Create a View Model Folder with a Student class to hold specific student properties
 - Show an example of the different ways to pass data to the views
   - ViewData[]
   - ViewBag[]
-  - ViewModel
+  - Use a ViewModel
   - only @Model
-  - Model as an IEnumerable
+  - Model as an IList<T\>
 - Add some Css/HTML to each of your views
+- Use basic C# to display your information
+- Save your data into an external file, and retrieve that data and output it to the View.
+(Hint: you can do that data access through the controller action)
+- Have more than one Index output to the same View

 ## ReadMe
 - Your readme should include the following information: